|

 Continental Europe.
 Persons traveling overland between Gibraltar and Spain

 may experience long delays in clearing Spanish border controls.
+CUSTOMS

 REGULATIONS: British customs authorities may strictly enforce